ayzeta/server-status-monitor/README.md

 red, backup / ImunifyAV / WP-Toolkit jobs run, a MySQL query pileup hit, RAID/SMART/ inode/mail-queue warnings fire into the event log, then the server recover — on a loop.

-Because PHP runs jailed under CageFS and can't see the full process list or `/sys`, a tiny **root cron collector** gathers that data once a minute and hands it to the dashboard.
-Everything else is computed by the page itself.
+Almost everything is computed by the page itself.
+The one exception: a tiny **root cron collector** gathers what the web-account PHP can't reach on its own — the full process list, `/sys`, SMART/RAID — and hands it to the dashboard once a minute.
+(That PHP is unprivileged: jailed under CageFS on CloudLinux, or otherwise barred from other users' processes.)

 > The page also renders as a **static HTML email** (e.g. CSF's high-load alert
 > attachment): every alarm is server-rendered, and no output line exceeds the